nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples :

-- `mark 1 m/yes` marks a contact at index one as requiring a follow up.
+- `mark 1 m/yes` marks a contact at index one as requiring a follow-up.
-- `mark 1 m/no` marks a contact at index one as not requiring a follow up.
+- `mark 1 m/no` marks a contact at index one as not requiring a follow-up.

 ### Marking as done : `markDone` [coming soon]